coleygroup/shepherd-score/README.md

 ## Scoring and Alignment Examples

-Jupyter notebook tutorials/examples for extraction, scoring, and alignments are found in the [`examples`](./examples/) folder.
-Some minimal exmamples are below.
+Full jupyter notebook tutorials/examples for extraction, scoring, and alignments are found in the [`examples`](./examples/) folder.
+Some minimal examples are below.

 ### Extraction
 Extraction of interaction profiles.